SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.75_dc3d3ce.md

 <table>
 	<thead>
 		<tr>
 			<th> **Card Explorer** We have introduced a schema validation feature in our samples in the Card Explorer.
 With this option, developers can see a more detailed report for mistakes inside the card manifest.
-Things like wrong names of properties, bad property types or bad structures are easily spotted.For more information, explore the samples in [Card Explorer](https://openui5.hana.ondemand.com/test-resources/sap/ui/integration/demokit/cardExplorer/webapp/index.html#/exploreOverview/types). </th>
+Things like wrong names of properties, bad property types or bad structures are easily spotted.For more information, explore the samples in [https://openui5.hana.ondemand.com/test-resources/sap/ui/integration/demokit/cardExplorer/webapp/index.html\#/exploreOverview/types](https://openui5.hana.ondemand.com/test-resources/sap/ui/integration/demokit/cardExplorer/webapp/index.html#/exploreOverview/types). </th>
 		<tr>
 			<td> **OpenUI5 OData V2 Messages** With the new version of the OpenUI5 OData V2 model, the target of server messages is shortened by removing associated pairs of navigation properties.
 For example, a `/SalesOrderSet('1')/ToLineItems(SalesOrderID='1',ItemPosition='10')/ToHeader/GrossAmount` message target gets reduced to `/SalesOrderSet('1')/GrossAmount` if the `ToLineItems` and `ToHeader` navigation properties have the same relationship in the service metadata.
 If the second navigation property references a collection, the message target path is reduced only if the referenced entity is the same as without the navigation.</td>
 			<td> **OpenUI5 OData V4 Model** The new version of the OpenUI5 OData V4 model introduces the following features: